adbarc92/adbarc92/README.md

 ### A few things about me...

-* I'm currently open to work.
+* I'm currently working for Webscale Networks.
-* I'm currently working on software for outlining and planning projects.
+* I'm currently developing software for outlining stories and planning projects.
 * Talk to me about social dynamics and leadership!
 * I am looking to collaborate on projects which encourage mental health and balance in life.
 * I am also looking to contribute to games.